basho/basho_docs/content/riak/ts/1.3.0/installing/debian-ubuntu.md

 dpkg -l | grep riak
 ```

-If Riak TS has been installed successfully, `riak-ts` is returned.
+If Riak TS has been installed successfully `riak-ts` is returned.

 ## Next Steps